-There’s much more to the Malaysian state of Sabah on the island of Borneo than sun loungers and sandy beaches, discovers Carolynne Dear.
+There’s much more to the Malaysian state of Sabah than sun loungers and sandy beaches.
+We've rounded up seven great reasons why Sabah should be on your bucket list this year

 Mountain climber